-It is the policy of St Luke Academies Trust and its schools that behavioural issues are dealt with in an active, positive way, employing a wide range of strategies, including those specifically designed to avoid such issues reaching the point of exclusion.
+It is the policy of St. Thomas More Catholic Primary School, that behavioural issues are dealt with in an active, positive way, employing a wide range of strategies, including those specifically designed to avoid such issues reaching the point of exclusion.
+All staff should follow the procedures outlined in our Behaviour Policy.